ibm-self-serve-assets/MetaGen-Blended-RAG/README.md

 ## License

-This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC BY 4.0 license - see the [LICENSE](/LICENSE) file for details.